Team Leader Guide

 - Click on “Add Student”.
-If your school participated in the WordMasters Challenge last year, you should see a list of students from your school for which records have already been created (alphabetical order, all grades and divisions).
+If your school participated in the WordMasters Challenge last year, you should see a list of students from your school for whom records have already been created (alphabetical order, all grades and divisions).
 To add one of these students to your team, simply click on the name and then click “Save”.
 The student is now associated with the team currently displayed in the Team Details box.

 - Sorry, but you can only add one student at a time to your current team (hitting "Save" each time).
 It is not possible to highlight a group of students and move them into a new group all at once.

-- If you want to add a student that does not already appear in your dropdown list, select “-New Student-“, enter the student’s first and last names in the appropriate boxes, then click “Save”.
+- If you want to add a student that does not already appear in your dropdown list, select “-New Student-” and enter the student’s first and last names in the appropriate boxes, then click “Save”.
 (Note: We will not display any student's full name on our website, so you do not need to be concerned about protecting their privacy.
 If a student receives a perfect score on a Challenge test, we acknowledge their accomplishment but only print their first name and last initial.)

 - In the same way you cleaned up your account by archiving non-participating Team Leaders, you can archive student records for any students who no longer attend your school or participate in WordMasters.
 (For example, if your school offers WordMasters to 3rd, 4th and 5th graders, you may want to archive all of last year's 5th graders before adding your 3rd graders and assigning students to the appropriate team.)